This is one of the many reasons why Fraser Island is a UNESCO World Heritage Site.

 What Else To Know About Pile Valley

-The most important thing to know about Pile Valley is that it is truly a magnificent natural wonder of the world.
-There is no where else in the world that you can go and see massive rainforest vegetation growing in the sand.
+The most important thing to know about Pile Valley is that it is truly a magnificent natural world wonder.
+There is nowhere else in the world that you can go and see massive rainforest vegetation growing in the sand.

 Looking at photographs alone does not give this picturesque spot any justice.
 It has to be seen and felt to fully appreciate its beauty.